NaveedNaseem84/PP2---RPSLS/README.md

 * #### Figma: [Figma: The Collaborative Interface Design Tool](https://figma.com/)

-  * Figma has been used to create the RPSLS logo and the UX illustrations of the site.
+  * Figma has been used to create the RPSLS logo, the process map and the UX illustrations of the site.

 * #### Pixelied: [Pixeled](https://pixelied.com/convert/jpg-converter/jpg-to-webp)
   * Pixelied was used to optimise the logo for web use.